cybertraining-dsc/fa20-523-326/project/project.md

 **Figure 3:** Top 10 state with buffalo counts compared to others

-Apart from the total number of buffalo state wise, overall we can see more than 80 % of the buffalo breeds reported in census were female breeds
+Apart from the total number of buffalo state wise, overall we can see more than 80% of the buffalo breeds reported in census were female breeds.

 ![Milk Production Share](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/buffaloshare.png)